MatteoLai/PACGAN/README.md

 - *LAMBDA_CLS2* - the weight of the cross entropy loss between the real labels and the ones estimated by the discriminator for the *real* images (default $\lambda_{cls2}=\lambda_{cls1}/2$).

 The **device** to use for the training:
 - *DEVICE* - the device to be used for training (either [CUDA](https://developer.nvidia.com/cuda-downloads) or CPU).
-By default, if cuda is avalaible, it will be utilized;
+By default, if cuda is avalaible, it will be utilized.
+Please note that using CPU may result in variations in the obtained results compared to using CUDA.
 - *GPUS_N* - the index of GPU to be used for parallelizing the training, if CUDA is available.
 If you have only one GPU, set GPUS_N=0;

 The **training modality**: